The Libraries are open to Mercy College students, faculty and staff.

 Can I drop in to ask a reference question?

-To limit face-to-face interactions, we strongly encourage you to use our virtual reference services that include - Live Chat, E-mail (RefQ), Zoom, and Phone/Text.
+Yes, librarians are meeting with patrons at the reference desk.
+We also encourage you to use our virtual reference services that include - Live Chat, E-mail (RefQ), Zoom, and Phone/Text.

 What technology equipment will I be able to borrow?